Probing the topological character of superconductors via non-local Hanbury-Brown and Twiss correlations

-Shot noise cross-correlation for our setup (Fig.~\ref{fig:NUSN}) is calculated using Eq.~\ref{eqn:sn} and plotted as function of bias voltage $eV_2/ \Delta$ applied to normal metal $N_2$ for both transparent ($z=0.1$) junction, see Fig.~\ref{snv trans}, and for tunnel limit ($z=3$) in Fig.~\ref{snv tun}.
+Shot noise cross-correlations $S^{12}$ for the setup (Fig.~\ref{fig:NUSN}) in the general case (neither symmetric nor non-local) is calculated using Eq.~\ref{eqn:sn} and plotted as function of bias voltage $eV_2/ \Delta$ applied to normal metal $N_2$ for both transparent ($z=0.1$) junction, see Fig.~\ref{snv trans}, and for tunnel limit ($z=3$) in Fig.~\ref{snv tun}.